StHagel/HTP_Dalitz/README.md

 - `pandas`
 - `statistics`

+You can install them by running `pip3 install -r requirements.txt`.

 ## Running the code

 To run the code, simply `cd` into the `src` directory and type: